-The first component of the overall change in the Authority's net position is its operating income or loss-generally, the difference between net patient service and other operating revenues and the expenses incurred to perform those services.
-In 2017 and 2016, the Authority reported an operating loss as a result of a decrease in patient volumes.
-The Authority reported income from operations in 2015.
+The first component of the overall change in the Authority's net position is its operating income or loss.
+The operating income or loss is the difference between total operating revenue (patient-driven and other) and total operating expenses.
+The Authority reported income from operations in 2018.
+In 2017 and 2016, the Authority reported an operating loss, primarily as a result of a decrease in patient volumes.

-The operating loss for 2017 increased by \$6,985,959 or 553% as compared to the operating loss in 2016.
-The primary component of the increase in operating loss is:

-• A decrease in net patient service revenue of \$8,514,544 or 6%
+The operating income for 2018 changed by \$11,305,345 or 137% as compared to the operating loss in 2017.
+The primary component of the change from operating loss to operating income is a decrease in operating expenses of \$7,688,604 or 5%.